Mehamn Airport

-Mehamn Airport (Mehamn lufthavn; IATA: MEH, ICAO: ENMH) is a regional airport serving the village of Mehamn in Gamvik Municipality in Troms og Finnmark county, Norway.
+Mehamn Airport (Mehamn lufthavn; IATA: MEH, ICAO: ENMH) is a regional airport serving the village of Mehamn in Gamvik Municipality in Finnmark county, Norway.
 It also serves the villages Kjøllefjord and Gamvik.
 The airport is 2 km outside of the village of Mehamn and is owned and operated by the state-owned Avinor.
 The tower is remotely controlled from Bodø.

 The asphalt runway is 880 m.
 Services are operated by Widerøe using Dash 8-100 aircraft which connect to other communities in Finnmark, and the city of Tromsø.
 The routes are subsidized by the Ministry of Transport and Communications through public service obligations.

 Both the villages of Gamvik and Kjøllefjord were considered as alternative locations for the airport, and both received smaller airfields before Mehamn Airport opened in 1974.
 Widerøe operated de Havilland Canada Twin Otters until they were replaced with the Dash 8 in 1995.
 The airport served 14,392 passengers in 2014 and is the northernmost airport in Europe except Svalbard.